Cheap Theatre Tickets

 performer

 If you don't mind what you see, off-West End or fringe shows are usually cheaper, and you can find some real gems if you look hard enough.
-OffWestEnd, a website for independent theatres in London, lets you filter tickets by price bracket in £5 increments.
+OffWestEnd, a website for independent theatres in London, lets you filter tickets by price bracket in £5 increments, or by 'pay what you want' schemes.

 Look out for regular fringe theatre events throughout the year, such as Skipton Puppet Festival which descends on Yorkshire every other October, Northern Ireland's annual Outburst Queer Arts Festival which has previously offered 'pay what you can' if you're broke, or Brighton Fringe which attracts hundreds of thousands each year.